cryptimeleon/android-demo/README.md

       ```
     You can find details on the maven pages: [math](https://search.maven.org/artifact/org.cryptimeleon/math/2.0.0/jar), [craco](https://search.maven.org/artifact/org.cryptimeleon/craco/2.0.0/jar)

-## Faster pairing with mcl:
+## Faster pairings with mcl

-We use the C++ library herumi/mcl as a fast implementation of the BarretoNaehrig group which provides a massive speedup compared to the Java implementation.
+We use the C++ library [herumi/mcl](https://github.com/herumi/mcl) as a fast implementation of the BarretoNaehrig group.
+This provides a massive speedup compared to the Java implementation.

 ### Precompiled library